ttlappalainen/NMEA2000/Documents/src/2_libRef.md

 we used on sample, you can show message data.
 A better visualizer is OpenSkipper, on which you can tailor your own displays.

-\note Default own messages send with tNMEA2000.SendMsg will be forwarded even when your device has been set to node only mode.
+\note As default own messages send with tNMEA2000::SendMsg will be forwarded even when your device has been set to node only mode.
 This may disturb your developing, if you e.g. want to write own clear text messages within your code.
 You can disable that by either:

-- tNMEA2000::EnableForward(false) to disable forwarding totally
+- \ref tNMEA2000::EnableForward(false) to disable forwarding totally
-- tNMEA2000::SetForwardOwnMessages(false) to disable own messages.
+- \ref tNMEA2000::SetForwardOwnMessages(false) to disable own messages.
 But then, if your device is in listen mode, it will still forward messages from bus.
-- tNMEA2000::SetForwardOnlyKnownMessages(true) to define that only known messages will be forwarded.
+- \ref tNMEA2000::SetForwardOnlyKnownMessages(true) to define that only known messages will be forwarded.
 The known messages are system messages and listed single frame or fast packet messages.
-See also \ref tNMEA2000::SetSingleFrameMessages, \ref tNMEA2000::SetFastPacketMessages,
+  \sa
+  - \ref tNMEA2000::SetSingleFrameMessages
+  - \ref tNMEA2000::SetFastPacketMessages
+  - \ref tNMEA2000::ExtendSingleFrameMessages
-  \ref tNMEA2000::ExtendSingleFrameMessages and \ref tNMEA2000::ExtendFastPacketMessages.
+  - \ref tNMEA2000::ExtendFastPacketMessages.

-#### Debug mode
+#### Debug mode {#descDebugMode}

 Debug mode is as default set to tNMEA2000::dm_None.
 In other debug modes device will not send anything to the N2k bus.